 Here are some SEO and Web Copywriting courses I recommend.
 These courses can be taken online, in your own time and at your own pace, making it very convenient.

-I have taken courses myself in the past with both Search Engine College and Sydney Writers’ Centre, and I personally vouch for the standards of these course providers, while SEO Book is a known leader in the SEO industry.
+I have taken courses myself in the past with both Search Engine College and Sydney Writers’ Centre, and I can vouch for the reliability of these course providers, while Moz and SEO Book are well-known international leaders in the SEO industry.

 All organisations are run professionally by experts and you’ll get true value for your money.